 You need all sorts of paperwork as evidence that you will be a genuine visitor.

-Don’t put this off to the last minute because it realllly does take the immigration office a processing time of around 21 days.
+Don’t put this off to the last minute because it really does take the immigration office a long time to process applications for the Visitor Visa.

 For your reference, I submitted my application in May 21, 2018 and got the Visa in June 13, 2018 – a total of 18 working days.